wavemaker/docs/learn/app-development/app-security/session-persistence.md

 ### Mongo DB

+You can configure a MongoDB database for storing sessions.

+1. From the Security window, choose **Session Persistence**
+2. Choose Type `MONGODB`.
+3. Provide all the required details, such as Database name, port, host, username, and password.
+4. Click **Save**.

-We can also configure a MongoDB database for storing the sessions.
-From the security window choose session persistence type as `MONGODB`, and provide all the required details like databasename, port, host, username and password.
-After clicking on save, the required driver and files are imported into the project, and the application should be able to connect to the mongodb.
+The required driver and files get imported into the project, and the application can connect to MongoDB.

 ![mongodb security configuration](/learn/assets/session-persistence/mongodb-security-window.png)